 The classical model of gene regulation relies upon sequence-specific interactions of nuclear proteins, called transcription factors, with the promoter regions of genes.
 The gene regulatory outcome of transcription factor binding to DNA is dependent on both the intrinsic properties of the factor and the regulatory or promoter context.
-Transcription factors have an indispensable role during all the stages of β-cell differentiation (Fig1).
-Our work has focused on a number of transcription factors important for β-cell development; the specific questions we asked in this research were:
+Transcription factors have an indispensable role during all the stages of β-cell differentiation and in the adult β-cell.
+Our work has focused on a number of transcription factors important for β-cells; the specific questions we asked in this research were:

-What role does the Sry/HMG box factor Sox9 play during pancreas development?
+What role do Sox factors play during pancreas development?